4JoeNarhtan/CenlenderSheet/README.md

 It also helps me practice how real-world task managers work.

 ## 📂 Folder Structure
-## ⚙️ How to Use

 1. Download or clone this repository
 2. Open `index.html` in your browser
-3. Add your tasks and plan your days!
+4. Add your tasks and plan your days!

 ## 📸 Screenshots